-- Healthcare Claims: Medical providers, such as doctors or dentists, sometimes submit claims to an insurance provider for procedures they didn’t perform.
+- Healthcare Claims: Medical providers may submit claims for procedures they didn’t perform.

-- Automobile Claims: To get a larger payment, a person might claim that the damage from an accident is greater than it actually is.
+- Automobile Claims: A person might claim that the damage from an accident is greater than it is.

-- Property Claims: Usually includes an exaggeration about the severity of damage incurred from a legitimate loss.
+- Property Claims: A person may exaggerate the severity of damage incurred from a loss.

-- Life Claims: Some people will attempt to obtain life insurance payments by fabricating their death, or the death of another person.
+- Life Claims: A person may attempt to obtain payment by fabricating their death or that of another.